&noscript=1"/>

 “As a vineyard in the Mount Lofty Ranges, we are in one of Australia’s biodiversity hotspots,” says Klein.
 “We therefore have the obligation to value our diminished native environment, to return our farm to as much native health as possible and to be satisfied that each wine and each food we produce contributes to the health of our community and our landscape.”

-The 2-hectare Summit Vineyard, which sits at around 360 metres, is planted to chardonnay, pinot noir, syrah, fiano and pink semillon.
+The 2-hectare Summit Vineyard, which sits at around 360 metres, is planted to chardonnay, pinot noir, syrah, fiano, gamay and pink semillon.
 That last variety is indeed semillon as we know it, but the pink hue of the skins is the result of a natural mutation in the Madeira clone.
 It is thought that the vines that produce this mutation were originally sourced from South Africa, but it was isolated and propagated in the South Australia in the mid-90s, though very little is planted.

 The Summit Vineyard is dense by Australian standards, with 6,600 vines per hectare, which creates competition between the vines and means the grape bunch microclimates are generally cooler.
 The vines are also planted with an east to west orientation, which ensures less harsh sun exposure, while cool breezes further moderate conditions as they filter up from across the ocean and Lake Alexandrina.
 Those breezes are most influential around key ripening times.